KernTHeAce/test_task/SRS.md

 * The user clicks the "Find by date" button in the employee's list view mode;
 * Application displays form to enter date;
-* After manipulations with these records the user clicks the "Back" button.
+* The user clicks the "Back" button.
-* Application displayslist of Employees.
+* Application displays list of Employees.

 ***

 ## 2. Departments
 ### 2.1 Display list of Departments

-The mod is designed to view the list of departments if it is possible to display the number of departments for specified period.
+The mode is designed to view the list of departments.

 #### Main scenario: